alinappatel/Alina---Lab-hub-/Lab 1/README.md

 **Who were the other groups you kibitzed with?
 Add links to their project pages here.**
 **Summarize the feedback you got from your partners here.**
+My partners said that our storyboard was very clear of the purpose.
+They said the second video was better with lower light so the function is more clear.
+They said we could use a stronger light in the demonstration.

 ## Remix, Update, or Critique the Master